|

 can I still train?

-an injury by focusing on a different aspect of Hapkido.
+focusing on a different aspect of Hapkido.

 12. I have a medical